Roskilde Cathedral: Current cathedral

 In 1774, work on the third royal burial chapel, Frederick V's chapel, began with the removal of the pre-existing Chapel of Our Lady.
 Money soon ran out, and it was not until 1825 that the work was completed.
 In the meantime, in 1806, the cathedral sold its inventory from its Catholic days at a notorious auction.
 Among the items sold was a grand crucifix which went to a local coppersmith.
 While he was sawing the crucifix into firewood, the head of Jesus split open and a small, golden patriarchal cross fell out.
 Upon closer inspection, it was revealed that the cross was hollow and that a splinter from Christ's cross was hidden inside.
 Rumour of the find quickly reached the Royal Art Collection, later the National Museum of Denmark, which immediately purchased it.

 In 1871, the entrance portal was replaced with one that matched the rest of the cathedral, while the old portal was donated to Holmen Church.
 However, when the new portal arrived, the churchwarden was horrified to see it was a poor copy of the old style.
 But he had no choice but to erect it.

 Work on the fourth royal burial chapel began in 1915, and prior to its completion in 1924, Roskilde was once again made a diocese.
 On 27 August 1968, as restoration work on the Margrethe spire was nearing completion, the spire burned, threatening to collapse into the choir.
 During firefighting operations, members of the civil defense and church staff covered the canons' chairs, the altar, and the sarcophagi in the retrochoir with damp fire blankets, hoping to prevent damage to the invaluable items.
 The Defence Minister of Denmark ordered a complete ban on jet operations in the area, pending investigations into whether the vaults were in danger of collapsing.
 It was later discovered, that despite a total ban on any heat sources in the area where the restoration was taking place, the craftsmen had been smoking and using blowtorches in the loft.
-The latest addition to the cathedral was in 1985, when the New Burial Ground, also known as Frederick IX's Burial Ground, was inaugurated.
+The latest addition to the cathedral was in 1985, when the New Burial Ground, also known as Frederik IX's Burial Ground, was inaugurated.

-In 2018, the future resting place and monument for the current queen of Denmark Queen Margrethe II were placed in the chapel of St. Brigitte.
+In 2018, the future resting place and monument for the former queen of Denmark Margrethe II (1972–2024) were placed in the chapel of St. Brigitte.
 The design is made by a Danish sculptor Bjørn Nørgaard.
 A model is at display in the cathedral alongside an exhibition on the tradition of royal burials.